A variety of treatment options are available depending on your symptoms.

 There are two surgical approaches to treating benign prostate hyperplasia.
 One is to remove prostate tissue so it no longer blocks the urethra.
 Procedures that fall into this category are:

-- Transurethral electro-resection of the prostate (TURP) is the traditional way to remove prostate tissue using minimally invasive surgical techniques.
+- Transurethral electro-resection of the prostate (TURP) - This procedure is the traditional way to remove prostate tissue using minimally invasive surgical techniques.
 This procedure requires a one- to two-day stay in the hospital.

 The second surgical approach is to modify the tissue so it no longer blocks the urethra.
 These types of procedures are: